-MUSI 107 FUNDAMENTALS OF MUSIC DIAGRAMEED
+MUSI 107 FUNDAMENTALS OF MUSIC

+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
 This course will introduce students to fundamental concepts of music notation and ear training through the use of scales, key signatures, intervals, chords, and chord progressions.
 This course is designed for the general student and the student preparing for music theory.
 (MOTR MUSC 101)

-MUSI 108 MUSIC APPRECIATION MOTERALISED
+MUSI 108 MUSIC APPRECIATION

+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
 This course will introduce the student to the aesthetics of music through the study of musical eras including the Middle Ages through 20th century and music genres through vocal and instrumental mediums.
 (MOTR MUSC 100)